vyperlang/vyper/docs/viper-by-example.rst

 corresponding names.
 Additionally, a ``self.deadline`` is initialized to set a definitive end time for the crowdfunding period.

-Now lets take a look at the method of how a person can participate in the crowdfund.
+Now lets take a look at how a person can participate in the crowdfund.

 .. literalinclude:: ../examples/crowdfund.v.py
   :language: python